 El Dorado Hills Schools

-One of the reasons that people are relocating to El Dorado Hills is for the incredible school district.
+One of the reasons that people are relocating to El Dorado Hills is for the incredible school district of El Dorado Union High School District.
 The best El Dorado Hills schools include Oak Ridge High School, Oak Meadow Elementary School, and Rolling Hills Middle School.
 They are rated as 9/10 and 10/10 on Great Schools for their low student to teacher ratio, above average test scores, and more.
 Private schools in El Dorado Hills include Moreau Academy, which is grades 1-12 and Golden Hills School, which is preschool through 8th grade.

 Living in El Dorado Hills, CA Tips